 The Department comprises Histopathology, Cytology laboratories and Mortuaries within the Leeds Teaching Hospitals NHS Trust.
 The services are provided to the Leeds Teaching Hospitals Trust and the Clinical Commissioning groups for Leeds, Bradford and parts of North Yorkshire.

-The Cellular Pathology services are accredited by UKAS (Number 8924) the scope of the accreditation can be found on the following pdf document through the UKAS Website.
+The Cellular Pathology services are accredited by UKAS (Number 9862) the scope of the accreditation can be found on the following Accreditation schedule pdf document through the UKAS Website

 All specimens must be labelled according to the pathology labelling standards.
 Specimens that are not fully labelled will not be reported.
 These standards are available on the Leeds Teaching Hospitals NHS website.

 If the labelling of a request form or specimen does not meet minimum labelling standards, and it is not possible to provide a repeat specimen, the requesting clinician will be asked to sign a declaration form.
 This form details the labelling deficiencies and places responsibility upon the clinician for clinical decisions based upon the results.